Skip to main content

 Lab Testing Overview

-Overview of how lab testing works at Maximus, including why labs are required, when they may be requested, and how clinicians review results.
+Overview of how lab testing works at Maximus — why labs are required, when they may be requested, what gets tested, and how clinicians review your results.

-Laboratory testing helps your clinician evaluate your health, determine whether treatment is appropriate, and monitor your safety throughout your protocol.
+Laboratory testing helps your clinician evaluate your health, determine whether a Maximus protocol is appropriate, and monitor your safety throughout your protocol.
+For the Enclomiphene protocol, lab testing focuses on monitoring hormone levels to ensure the protocol remains safe and effective.

-Your clinician only orders labs that are medically necessary for your treatment plan.
+Your clinician only orders labs that are medically necessary for your protocol.

 Labs help your clinician: